WowLabz/dot_marketplace_docker/README.md

 To check the working of palletTasking go to Developers -> Extrinsics -> Submit the following Extrinsic -> palletTasking -> createTask (Starting Point, explore further we have worked on the full tasking lifecycle)

 ![ChainExtrinsics](https://user-images.githubusercontent.com/11945179/131971070-580769be-7827-429e-8d9b-7216997813ca.png)

-To read about the working of the pallet please refer the guide [Description](https://github.com/WowLabz/tasking_backend/tree/dev#readme)

 # Note:
 1. Users will have to install the polkadot-js extension and create an account through the extension.
 [Link to the extension](https://polkadot.js.org/extension/)